-Bookkeeping is an absolutely vital, but time-intensive task for your business.
-Merritt Bookkeeping is a virtual bookkeeping service designed to take most bookkeeping activities off of your plate, so you can focus on running your business.
+Bookkeeping is an absolutely vital, but time-intensive task.
+Recently, we’ve seen a many new online bookkeeping services which are designed to take most bookkeeping activities off of your plate, so you can focus on running your business.

-But these days, there are a lot of bookkeeping services on the market.
-Is Merritt the right one for you?
-In this article, we’ll cover all the pros and cons of Merritt Bookkeeping so you can make an educated decision whether to hire Merritt.
+In this article, we’ll cover all the pros and cons of Merritt Bookkeeping so you can make an educated decision: Is Merritt the right service for your business?

 Merritt Virtual Bookkeeping